elastic/search-ui/CONTRIBUTING.md

 We use a `stable` branch to indicate the latest release code.

-We will create branches for minor releases on if a patch is required.
+We will create branches for minor releases only if a patch is required.
 I.e., if a patch is required for `1.1.0`, we would create a `1.1` branch to track patches for the `1.1` release.

 ### Publishing